gagataiga/Near-Me-Toilet/README.md

 // setting up .env file. this down below is example
 $touch .env

-// after making .env file If you are not familiar with the command, you can make and edit.env file instead of using commands.
+// after making .env file If you are not familiar with the command, you can make and edit .env file instead of using commands.
 $vi .env

-DB_NAME=anyName
-DB_USER=postgres
-DB_PASSWORD=yourStrongPassword
-NODE_ENV=development
-CLOUDINARY_NAME=cloudinary_apiname
-CLOUDINARY_API_KEY=apikey
-CLOUDINARY_API_SECRET=secretkey
+// Please make sure that how to set up env file. there is .env example

 // after setting up .env file , you can set up inside of seed file and run migration and seed files
 $npm run migration